learn-co-students/advanced-forms-react-challenge/README.md

 ### Recipe Lister

-You've successfully tackled the Props and State labs, and even bested the formidibale React Forms labs, but can you --
+Traveller, you've successfully tackled the Props and State labs, and even bested the formidibale React Forms labs, but... what? what is that on the horizon?

 # --A NEW CHALLENGER HAS APPROACHES--